Arun Govil

-Arun Govil (/ɑːˈruːn ˈɡoʊvɪl/ GOH-vil; /hi/; born 12 January 1952) is an Indian actor and politician from the Bharatiya Janata Party.
-He is best known for portraying Lord Rama in the Ramayan TV series and reprising his role as Lord Rama (voice acting) in the 1993 animated film, Ramayana: The Legend of Prince Rama.
+Arun Govil (/ɑːˈruːn ˈɡoʊvɪl/ GOH-vil; /hi/; born 12 January 1958) is an Indian actor and politician from the Bharatiya Janata Party.
+He is best known for portraying Lord Rama in the 1987 Ramayan TV series and reprising his role (voice acting) in the 1993 animated film, Ramayana: The Legend of Prince Rama.
 He also appeared in films like Paheli (1977), Sawan Ko Aane Do (1979), Saanch Ko Aanch Nahin (1979), Jiyo To Aise Jiyo (1981), Himmatwala (1983), Dilwaala (1986), and Govinda Govinda (1994).
 He is currently serving as a Member of Parliament, Lok Sabha to Meerut Lok Sabha constituency from June 2024.

 Early life

 Arun Govil was born on 12 January 1952, in Meerut, Uttar Pradesh.
 He spent his teenage life in Shahjahanpur, Uttar Pradesh.
 He got his formal education at an affiliated college of Agra University situated in Shahjahanpur, where he studied science (BSc degree).
 His father wanted him to become a government servant while Arun wanted to do something for which he would be remembered.

 Arun's father, Chandraprakash Govil, was a government officer.
 Arun is the fourth of six brothers and two sisters.
 His elder brother Vijay Govil was married to Tabassum, a former child actress and the host of the first Bollywood celebrity talk show on Doordarshan Phool Khile Hain Gulshan Gulshan, which continued for 21 years.